Price and Volume functions

 functions; use price series for that when

-sum of quote sizes or trade volumes of the current quote period or day.
+sum of quote sizes or trade volumes of the current minute or current day.
 Live volume is

 often the accumulated trade volume